✈ Free UK Shipping (Limited Time Only) | Flat Rate International Shipping

 Our brand relies heavily on pre-orders.
 Hence no resource will be wasted on making more than there is a need for.
 Nothing is more heartbreaking than a wonderfully crafted clothing with no one to wear it.
 With that in mind, we hope you enjoy your Little Good Knits for a long time or pass it on to someone who will give it new life.

-Mohair, cashmere and merino wool are natural, renewable, biodegradable, and durable fibers.
-Our knitwears are seriously made to last for decades!
+Mohair, cashmere, 100% organic cotton and merino wool are natural, renewable, biodegradable, and durable fibers.
+Our Little Good Knits are seriously made to last for decades!

 We source our merino wool from Australia and the United Kingdom, our dye from Italy and France, our cashmere from Mongolia, our mohair from South Africa and the United States.